isomerpages/ura-mbsc2020/_events/2-celebrate-in-the-city.md

       <font color="orangered"><br>15 December 2019 - 14 January 2020</font>
       <font color="orangered"><br> Gardens by the Bay </font>
       <br>
-      <br>Take a peek into the #futuretogether – a digital art exhibition presented by Gardens by the Bay and designed by teamLab in support of the Singapore Bicentennial.
+      <br>Take a peek into #futuretogether – a digital art exhibition presented by Gardens by the Bay and designed by teamLab in support of the Singapore Bicentennial.
 Experience the magical interactivity that Japan’s teamLab is renowned for through the simple means of touch, which will trigger aural and visual shifts in the hundreds of spheres floating on Dragonfly Lake, and spur the blooming and scattering of flowers over the lattice structure at Bayfront Plaza.
       <font color="orangered"><b><br><a href="https://www.gardensbythebay.com.sg/">Find out more</a></b></font>
       <br>
       <br>